LAST UPDATED – 10/19/2022 – Quito Ecuador Visitor Guide

 Top Things to See and Do

 In addition to being one of the best spots to fly into for international travelers looking to begin an adventure to the Galápagos Islands, there are plenty of amazing things to see and do in the city of Quito itself.
 Whether you are looking to tour the beautiful old town section of the city, admire the city’s beautiful churches and cathedrals, or get a taste of the spectacular local cuisine in some of the city’s wonderful restaurants, Quito has something for every type of traveler to enjoy.
-To assist you in filling out your itinerary, I have included some of my favorite things to see and do in Quito for you to review below.
+To assist you in filling out your itinerary, I have included some of my favorite things to see and do in Quito for you to review in my Quito Ecuador visitor guide below.

 |Mitad del Mundo|

 |Virgin of El Panecillo|

 |Parqueadero Basílica del Voto Nacional|